Are you working remotely? Learn more about the employment expenses you can deduct.

 - the detailed method (if you use this method, you must receive form TP-64.3-V from your employer and you must keep your supporting documents).

-To determine the best method for you and learn more about certain teleworking-related employment expenses, see COVID-19: FAQ for Individuals.
-The section includes a link to a tool to help you choose a method (available soon), examples of situations, and allowed or disallowed expenses as well as a list of the conditions for claiming the deduction.
+To determine the best method for you and for more information, see Employment expenses related to teleworking at COVID-19: FAQ for Individuals.
+The section includes a link to a tool to help you choose a method, examples of situations, and allowed or disallowed expenses as well as a list of the conditions for claiming the deduction.